-I was already a fan of Databox’s journalist approach to content, which you can see throughout numerous posts, but as I was listening to Chili Piper’s interview with John Bonini a few days back, I gained an even greater appreciation for their views on content.
+I was already a fan of Databox’s journalist approach to content, which you can see throughout numerous posts.
+Still, as I was listening to Chili Piper’s interview with John Bonini a few days back, I gained an even greater appreciation for their views on content.

-If you don’t have time to listen to the podcast, here’s the quick rundown on what they’ve done, and what you can learn from their marketing strategy.
+If you don’t have time to listen to the podcast, here’s a quick rundown of what they’ve done and what you can learn from their marketing strategy.

-Unsurprisingly, their top channel for marketing is content, and they’ve take a much different approach to publishing than what you’d typically find on a B2B blog.
+Unsurprisingly, their top channel for marketing is content, and they’ve taken a much different approach to publish than what you’d typically find on a B2B blog.
 The key difference boils down to perspective.
-Instead of focusing on a singular point-of-view, Databox routinely incorporates perspectives from multiple sources within the same piece of content (see some examples below).
-This approach creates a number of advantages for their brand, including:
+Instead of focusing on a singular point of view, Databox routinely incorporates perspectives from multiple sources within the same piece of content (see some examples below).
+This approach creates a number of advantages for the brand, including:

 - Sharing: You’ll notice that many of their recent posts include quotes and insights from as many as 40+ people.
 The more you include outside sources for content, the more likely it is for that content to be shared.
 Call it a growth hack if you want, but this is one of the most genuine ways to get your content distributed to the right audience.

-- Product Placement: You’l also notice how closely tied their content is to their core product and business.
+- Product Placement: You’ll also notice how closely tied their content is to their core product and business.
 This is not a mistake.
 While they aren’t being overly promotional, it’s clear that the insights they share have a close relation to their product (marketers, take note).
-In many cases, the insights are a direct result of their customer’s use of the product.
+In many cases, the insights are a direct result of the customer’s use of the product.
 Brilliant.

-Content creation is not a one-person job, and Databox demonstrates just how successful and sutainable content can be with the right mix of talent.
+Content creation is not a one-person job.
+And Databox demonstrates just how successful and sustainable content can be with the right mix of talent.
 They publish often, but the quality is always top-notch.
-They don’t have a huge marketing department, yet they have hundreds of regular contributors.
+And they don’t have a huge marketing department, yet they have hundreds of regular contributors.
 They emphasize insights over SEO, yet they rank high in key search terms.
 It’s a perfect example of a content community in action.